romanchechyotkin/seq-db/docs/ru/08-rate-limiting.md

 `search_proxy.go`.

 ## How to enable the rate limiter
-The rate limiter can be enabled on launch using the `query-rate-limit` flag followed by a number -- the maximum number of queries allowed per second.
+The rate limiter can be enabled on launch using the `limits.query_rate` option followed by a number -- the maximum number of queries allowed per second.
-The default value for this flag is `2.0`.